rtek1000/TMP117-Emulator/README.md

 > ALERT pin becomes inactive at the completion of the SMBus ALERT command.
 If the TMP117 loses the
 > arbitration, the TMP117 ALERT pin remains active.

+Some monitoring and debug outputs can be done in the Serial Monitor of the Arduino IDE.
+For testing, a UNO board was used as a TMP117 emulator, and a Nano board as a master, SparkFun's library has other useful examples as well.

 --------------

 #### About the TMP117: